ksasao/MomentStack/README.md

 ## Key Capabilities
 - NFC writer firmware for M5StickC Plus2 + RFID 2 Unit that encodes Leaflet-based map URLs into Mifare Classic or Ultralight tags.
 - Hosted web app (`docs/`) that renders the location, popup text, and shows the edit overlay automatically when a `d=` device parameter is present in the URL.
-- Embedded HTTP API on the device (`/api/location`) so the web UI can read/write the active coordinates over the local network.
+- Embedded HTTP API on the device (`/api/location`) so the web UI can write the active coordinates over the local network.
 - QR-guided setup flow: press Button A to start the config server, which displays a QR code directly on the device screen for easy access from your phone.
+- Security-focused implementation with input validation, XSS protection, and 64-character text limits to ensure safe operation.

 ## Repository Layout
 - `Arduino/RFID2_URL_Writer_StickCPlus2/`: firmware source for the NFC writer, including a lightly modified NDEF stack and MFRC522 I2C driver.